 During the Meeting

-- Once introduced by the President, start the program with a 1-3 minute inspiration.
+- Once introduced by the President, start the program with a short and encouraging summary of the evenings agenda

 - Preside over the meeting with sincerity, energy and enthusiasm.
 Take your audience on an exciting journey making them feel all is going well.
 Always lead the applause when introducing each participant, and after they conclude.

-- Remain standing at the Lectern and keep the applause going until the person you are introducing arrives to shake your hand.
+- Remain standing at the Lectern/front of the room and keep the applause going until the person you are introducing arrives to shake your hand.
 Then temporarily relinquish control to that person, and quickly proceed to take your seat.

 - Be attentive, smile, and regularly give affirmative nods while each Speaker is speaking on stage.
 Encouragement is the key to instilling confidence.